Covid 19 coronavirus Delta: Rotorua Christmas Parade cancelled - NZ Herald

 The organisers of this year's Rotorua Christmas Parade say they have no choice but to cancel the event.

-"We have tried to adapt in the ever-changing Covid world, however it's just no longer an option for us to hold the event this year," parade manager Alia Branson of Boost Events said.
+"We have tried to adapt in the ever-changing Covid world, however, it's just no longer an option for us to hold the event this year," said parade manager Alia Branson of Boost Events.

-The Christmas Parade was scheduled to take place on December 4 at the Rotorua International Stadium which would have allowed for contact tracing, reduced numbers for physical distancing and other precautions that fit with the current government regulations.
+The parade was scheduled to take place on December 4 at the Rotorua International Stadium which would have allowed for contact tracing, reduced numbers for physical distancing and other precautions that fit with the current government regulations.

 AdvertisementAdvertise with NZME.